allisonlynnbasore14/A_Basore_Portfolio/README.md

 [Project Website](https://allisonlynnbasore14.github.io/ComputerMusic/program)

+## Inverted Pendulum
+In order to study the dynamics of an inverted pendulum, this project was to run a small inverted pendulum.
+Here is a link to the paper: https://drive.google.com/file/d/1wNcd3TegXH5mXaRxdjgquzfQN_YBoV53/view?usp=sharing

+## Sleeping Analysis
+Using accelerometer data and machine learning, we made an algorithm to perform sleeping safety analysis tool.
+Here is a link our website: https://allisonlynnbasore14.github.io/SleepAnalysis/

 ## Parlinet

 During the summer of 2017, I worked at a start-up called Parlinet.
 Parlinet was created as a platform that would allow citizens to connect with local politicans with online conversation and suggestions.